 The biggest festival for the Yi people is the torch festival, which is held every year in August.
 That’s right in the muddy rainy season and it will be time for one of the most popular activities in the region: bullfighting.

 One of our best local Sani friends is an active member of the local bullfighting community.
 In contrast to Spanish bullfighting, here it will not result in killing the animals.
 The game has exciting rodeo elements.
 We will feed one of our friend’s giant buffaloes and take him for a walk to the other side of the village, where he will go for a bath.

 This Zen Buddhist Bamboo temple is nestled perfectly into the hillside of western Kunming.
 Its grounds feature some of the oldest trees you can find around town, and artwork displays the important stories in Mahayana Buddhism in a really unique way.

 Chinese people love to play.
-In contrast to many other languages, in Chinese you can ask people out to go playing not only when you are a child but also as an adult.
-Especially during the weekends, the locals will all venture out of town with their cars and bicycles, do outdoor activities, and most importantly: feast on all kinds of fresh local specialties that are not easy to find in the city.
+In contrast to many other languages, in Chinese, you can ask people out to go playing not only when you are a child but also as an adult.
+Especially during the weekends, the locals will venture out of town with their cars and bicycles, do outdoor activities, and most importantly: feast on all kinds of fresh local specialties that are not easy to find in the city.
 This led to the birth of a specific kind of restaurant called the “Happy Farmer’s Home”.
 Some of these are set up in a very creative way and promote really nice farm-to-table organic concepts, and distribute vegetable packages for their guests from the city.
-We happen to know some very best ones, and will be so happy to bring you here for a unique feast.
+We happen to know some very best ones and will be so happy to bring you here for a unique feast.

 2 PAX: $ 255 USD